DataMedSci/yagit/new/README.md

 ## Installation

 Build steps:
-1. Creating directory with built library
+1. Creating a directory where the library will be built
 ```
 mkdir build && cd build
 ```